-- 38. Under section 54L of the FOI Act, you may apply to the Australian Information Commissioner to review my decision.
-An application for review by the Information Commissioner must be made in writing within 60 days of the date of this letter, and be lodged in one of the following ways: - 39.
-You can make your application for Information Commissioner review in one of the following ways:
+38. Under section 54L of the FOI Act, if you are dissatisfied with my decision, you may apply to the Australian Information Commissioner to review my decision.
+An application for review by the Information Commissioner must be made in writing within 60 days of the date of this letter, and be lodged in one of the following ways: